Map-Based Path Loss Prediction in Multiple Cities Using Convolutional Neural Networks: Introduction

 Previous work in \cite{feature-pl} shows improvement over P.1812-6 in non-LOS conditions, by capturing GIS information in one novel feature: total obstruction depth.
 This scalar feature is computed using surface information along the direct path.
-Alongside frequency and distance, obstruction depth yields a root mean square error (RMSE) in the range of 6-8 dB \cite{feature-pl} as compared to 8-13 dB for P.1812-6.
-While using total obstruction depth as a feature can produce lower errors, the feature is a single scalar value derived from the surface profile.
-It does not explicitly consider the surface height profile, which can influence path loss in more complicated ways due to diffraction and Fresnel zone effects \cite{fresnel}.
+Alongside frequency and distance, obstruction depth yields a root mean square error (RMSE) in the range of 6-8~dB as compared to 8-13~dB for P.1812-6 \cite{feature-pl}.
+While using total obstruction depth as a feature can produce low errors, it does not explicitly consider the surface height profile, which can influence path loss in more complicated ways due to diffraction and Fresnel zone effects \cite{fresnel}.
+Designing and computing engineered features can also be time-consuming or difficult.

-The goal of this paper is to explicitly utilize the surface profile to train a path-specific propagation model.
-Leveraging high-resolution clutter maps and deep neural networks to directly predict path loss, we aim to study whether high-dimensional spatial features can be extracted more reliably by neural networks than by human-defined feature engineering.
-The secondary goal is to compare whether these complex features are improved by adding the transverse dimension (the dimension perpendicular to the link distance).
+The goal of this paper is to explicitly utilize the surface height profile to train a path-specific propagation model akin to P.1812 (unlike a model trained only on derived features \cite{feature-pl}).
+Rather than aiming to reduce RMSE compared to \cite{feature-pl}, our objective is to study whether deep neural networks can automatically extract spatial features from GIS data to streamline the process over feature engineering.
+Leveraging high-resolution clutter maps and deep learning to directly predict path loss, this paper will determine whether automatic feature extraction and regression integrated in a single neural network can achieve RMSE lower than P.1812 and similar to \cite{feature-pl}.

-Previous work \cite{gis-transactions} uses map-based inputs to train path loss models limited to two frequencies within a single area, with no geographically distinct tests.
-Random cross-validation using spatial data can lead to data leakage which can lead to overfitting \cite{gis-split}.
-Our work aims to construct generalized models that can predict path loss in unseen scenarios, which can only be judged through blind testing.
+Previous work includes \cite{physics-cnn-indoor, urban-prediction, cnn-satellite}, which demonstrate generalized path loss prediction in spatial holdouts, using simulated data in \cite{physics-cnn-indoor} or measurement data in \cite{urban-prediction, cnn-satellite}.
+Conducting geographic cross-validation within a single region, \cite{manhattan-transactions} provides a robust assessment of generalization using measurement data.
+Similarly, \cite{gis-transactions} uses map-based inputs to train path loss models limited to two frequencies in a single region.
+Our methods use geographic cross-validation across multiple cities--a prerequisite to generalized models that can accurately predict in new regions \cite{gis-split}.
+Our work differs from \cite{physics-cnn-indoor, urban-prediction} by training and testing exclusively on measurements, from \cite{feature-pl, physics-cnn-indoor, urban-prediction} by explicitly using the surface height profile as an input, and from \cite{physics-cnn-indoor, urban-prediction, cnn-satellite, manhattan-transactions, gis-transactions}, by conducting geographic cross-validation across multiple cities.
+To our knowledge, the novel combination of explicitly using the surface height profile, exclusively training and testing on measurements, and evaluating with geographic cross-validation across multiple cities has not been explored.